iuctil/tla/content/docs/prologue/introduction.md

 *	What are the best practices for using technology in disaster and battlefield environments in this organic approach?
 *	What are the key areas of research in how technology is applied?

-Prior to the implementation of the TLA, there was no way to answer these kinds of questions.
+Prior to the implementation of the **TLA**, there was no way to answer these kinds of questions.
 Data was being generated, but it had not yet been transformed into actionable insight.
 The **TLA** bridges this gap using extensive capabilities in data science and performance science.

-Through iteratively improved efficiency and effectiveness of patient care in specific environments, disaster situations, and locales, the TLA accelerates the transition to a disaster and battlefield medicine environment driven by man-machine teaming using interpretable analytics, artificial intelligence, and machine learning employing reliable measures based on extensive data gathered in the field by performers, related institutions, government, and other agencies.
+Through iteratively improved efficiency and effectiveness of patient care in specific environments, disaster situations, and locales, the **TLA** accelerates the transition to a disaster and battlefield medicine environment driven by man-machine teaming using interpretable analytics, artificial intelligence, and machine learning employing reliable measures based on extensive data gathered in the field by performers, related institutions, government, and other agencies.
 We can now go “from data to knowledge to performance.”

-** Start Here **
+{{< alert icon="👉" text="TO DO" />}}

 Addressing and Integrating Multiple Perspectives, Principles, and Existing Efforts... ensure the new initiatives aid and enhance other ongoing efforts, notably the Telemedicine and Advanced Technology Research Center’s (TATRC) existing NETCCN performers, the Device Interoperability and Autonomy Coordinating Center (DIACC), the Data Commons, and stakeholders such as FEMA, SCCN and ASPR.